FictChar/airbnc_project/README.md

 # Querying the data

-Created an app.js, app.test.js, model folder and controller folder to start querying the data and receiving status when completed or failed.
+Created an app.js, app.test.js, model folder and controller folder to start building the endpoints.

+Endpoints build and tested:

+GET

+POST

 # Creating a dev dtb